phro/thesis/README.md

   - [ ] Read over the thesis for a total of three times
   - [ ] Read over the thesis for a total of four times
   - [ ] Read over the thesis for a total of five times

+### Feedback from Joel ###

+- [X] 2.1
+  I found the notation T^D_C confusing.
+Does it denote a specific linear map from V_D to V_C or just an arbitrary one?

+- [ ] 2.2
+  I didn't understand the definition of "meta-object", possibly because of missing words.
+Subcategory of what category?
+Is a meta-object a functor?
+  Similarly, I don't understand equation (2.8).
+  Similarly, I didn't understand the discussion afterwards about homsets and about the "map \sqcup".
+  In the definition of meta-group (def 2.7), if X -> Y is a map of finite sets, do we have a morphism G_X -> G_Y ?
+For example, if X and Y both contain one element, do we have an isomorphism G_X \cong C_Y?
+What is the relation between "meta-group" and "meta-object"?
+And what is the relation between "meta-group in C" and "group object in C"?
+  (Some of these same questions apply to "meta-algebra")

+- [ ] 2.4
+  def 2.25: What does upward pointing arcs mean?
+I thought that the tangles are in a disc.
+  Theorem 2.28: is this a ... algebra in the category Set?
+Are these tangles considered up to isotopy?

+- [ ] 2.5
+  What do you mean "The ribbon structure of U requires ..." ?  maybe you should verify that these R, C satisfy the desired equations.

+- [ ] 3.1
+  In Remark 3.2, I didn't understand what "extending the definition" means.
+  Why do you say that the categories \mathcal H and \mathcal U are isomorphic?
+If I understand correctly, if for example J, K are one element sets, then Hom_{\mathcal U}(J,K) = Hom(U, U) whereas Hom_{\mathcal H}(J,K) = Hom(Q[z], Q[z]) ?
+But U is a polynomial ring in 4 variables.
+I suppose that there is a vector space isomorphism U \cong Q[z] since both are countable dimensional, but there is no preferred one.
+  In Lemma 3.3, what is |_{z_K -> \del \zeta_K} ?